 I have a few big projects at the moment, things that can’t be done in one sitting, and which tend to do my head in if I stick with them for too long.
-One is promoting my soon-to-be-published book, another is getting some online courses up and running…
+I am doing project work for clients, seeing some clients of my own and trying to keep up the momentum on my new book (on the new retirement…).

 You then slot a task into each box at the start of each day, with the aim of just spending that amount of time on the project, then stopping.
 If the task isn’t finished, you add another slot for it.
 That’s it.
 No unrealistic ‘to do’ lists, no sense of failure at the end of the day…